jaredpalmer/formik/docs/api/errormessage.md

 A field's name in Formik state.
 To access nested objects or arrays, name can also accept lodash-like dot path like `social.facebook` or `friends[0].firstName`

+### `onlySubmitted`

+`onlySubmitted?: boolean`

+Will only show the error message if the form has been submitted before.

 ### `render`

 `render?: (error: string) => React.ReactNode`